Jason M. Hough (pronounced 'Huff') is the New York Times

 project.
 The book released on July 30th, 2013 and reached the New York Times

-He lives near Seattle, Washington with his wife, two young sons, and a dog named Missbuster.
-When not writing, reading, or playing with his kids, he spends his time exploring virtual reality or trying to coax his 3D printer into doing something useful.
+He lives near Seattle, Washington with his family.
+When not writing, reading, or playing with his kids, he spends his time exploring virtual reality, chasing espresso perfection with mixed results, and enthusiastically (if not successfully) learning how to play the bass guitar.

 Jason is represented by Sara Megibow at KT Literary Agency and by Jerry Kalajian at IPG (for Film/TV).